brucemack/kc1fsz-rc1/README.md

 DTMF Decoding
 -------------

+The controller supports standard-compliant DTMF decoding.
+This has been tested over the air using an HT with a keypad.
+Testing has also been done using generated test data that exhibits various DTMF pathologies.

 The rules for DTMF are standardized by the International Telecommunications Union (ITU), the Eurpean Telecommunications Standards Institute (ETSI), and others.
 Some